 How you get infected with ransomware (and what to do about it)

-get infected with ransomware
+How do you get infected with ransomware?

 The main ways you get infected with ransomware are email attachments, using the internet, and, to a lesser extent, through hardware (such as USB storage devices).
 Fortunately, there are steps you can take to protect against all of these.
 With that in mind, here is a quick guide on how you get infected with ransomware (and what to do about it).